 So why is this so important?
 Well, the answer lies in the fact that plants need certain conditions to thrive and develop.
 In addition, different plants have different needs when it comes to temperature.
 That is why it’s so important to know your plant’s needs when growing before choosing your grow room AC unit.

 The marijuana plant is a tropical plant.
 Therefore, you must create a climate inside your grow room to support its development.
-Be cautious of the marijuana plant and its grow room needs through its growth cycle.
+Be cautious of the marijuana plant and its grow room needs throughout its growth cycle.
 Some plants will even require more than one type of environment during their life cycle before becoming fully mature and ready for harvest.
 For example, cannabis plants prefer warmer temperatures (between 72°F – 84°F) during their vegetative growth stage.
 They may not develop and move on to the flowering stage without this optimal temperature range being met consistently throughout the vegetative process.

 How to Start